awslabs/mountpoint-s3/doc/CONFIGURATION.md

 ## Unstable configurations

 Configurations in this section are considered unstable and may be removed at any time.
-We do not recommend using them unless other options are not available to you.
+We do not recommend using them unless otherwise advised.

 ### Maximum prefetch window size

-Mountpoint can download object contents into memory in advance in order to optimize sequential read throughput.
+Mountpoint downloads object contents into memory ahead of read requests in order to optimize sequential-read throughput.
 The prefetch window size determines how much data Mountpoint would prefetch data into memory and the value can be different for each file handle.
-These window sizes are adjusted automatically based on available memory in the system and it could go up to 2 GiB per file handle by default.
-This should work well for most use cases but if you need to use a different value you can set the maximum prefetch window size to an arbitrary number with the `UNSTABLE_MOUNTPOINT_MAX_PREFETCH_WINDOW_SIZE` environment variable at mount time, prividing a value in bytes.
+These window sizes are adjusted automatically based on available system memory, scaling up to a maximum of 2 GiB per file handle by default.

+This should work well for most use cases but if you need to use a different value, you can set the maximum prefetch window size to an arbitrary number with the `UNSTABLE_MOUNTPOINT_MAX_PREFETCH_WINDOW_SIZE` environment variable at mount time, providing a value in bytes.

 > [!WARNING]
 > Overriding the default maximum prefetch window size may reduce overall read throughput.